-Because we believe that we offer an excellent choice of spaces in good locations, a virtually unrivalled level of technical support, and a straightforward pricing policy with no hidden costs.
-Our staff are friendly, experienced and always accessible, and our management works tirelessly to make the venue as good as it can be.
-We receive consistently excellent feedback from our companies and believe that we have firmly established ZOO and ZOO Southside as two of the very best venues on the Fringe.
+Because we offer an excellent choice of spaces in good locations, a virtually unrivalled level of technical support, and a straightforward pricing policy with no hidden costs.
+Our staff are friendly, experienced and always accessible, and our management works tirelessly to make the venue as great as it can be.
+We receive consistently excellent feedback from our companies and have firmly established ZOO and ZOO Southside as two of the very best venues on the Fringe.
 We passionately care about our venues and our companies.

-Which of your seven spaces would be best for our show?
+Which of your six spaces would be best for our show?

 Our three studios - the Aviary, the Monkey House and the Studio - are ideally suited to most forms of performance.
 All three spaces provide intimate environments and sufficient technical facilities to cope with most demands.
 If you need something a little bigger the Sanctuary provides a larger stage in a beautiful church.
-The Main House is reserved exclusively for dance and physical theatre, with a fully spring floor and outstanding technical support.
+The Main House is reserved exclusively for dance and physical theatre, with a fully sprung floor and outstanding technical support.
 Music and comedy acts can be accommodated in the Cabaret Bar.
-Our final space is the Van at ZOO Southside; this is a blank canvas available for exclusive use by one company.

 What slots do you offer?

 We do not offer specific slots as such.
 Our spaces are available from 10.30am to 1.30am every day, so we invite companies to tell us how much time they require for their performance and the approximate time of day when they wish to perform, and then we do our best to accommodate your requirements within our programming schedule.

 How much does it cost to perform at ZOO Venues?